artpi/wp-writers-block-block/README.md

-# WordPress Writers Block Block
+# WordPress Writer's Block Block

 This is a WordPress Gutenberg editor plugin that will put the power of OpenAI in your blog posts.
 Are you stuck with your writing?
 The next paragraph feels like drudgery and you don't know how to continue?